NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     distributed across each input image.
 Only applies to linescan cameras.
 See also ``--anchor-weight`` and ``--anchor-dem``.

+--num-anchor-points-per-tile <integer (default: 0)>
+    How many anchor points to create per 1024 x 1024 image tile.
+They will be uniformly distributed.
+Useful when images of vastly different sizes (such as frame and linescan) are used together.
+See also ``--anchor-weight`` and ``--anchor-dem``.

 --anchor-weight <double (default: 0.0)>
     How much weight to give to each anchor point.
 Anchor points are obtained by intersecting rays from initial cameras with the DEM